-Races may be combined if less than 10 riders are pre-registered for a category.
+Races may be combined if less than 10 riders are pre-registered for any category.

 USA Cycling license required.
-One-day licenses for Cat 5 Men and Cat 4 Women may be purchased at registration for $15 for each day of racing.
-Please see note below regarding the 2014 rule change for One-Day License:One-Day Licenses.
+One-day licenses for Cat 5 Men and Women may be purchased at registration for $10 and are valid for one day of racing.
+Please see note below regarding the 2014 rule change for One-Day License:One-Day Licenses:

 1A2(c): The definition of a one-day license was tightened to make it clear that the license may only be purchased by someone who holds the lowest category for the discipline of the race.
 No rider who has previously held a higher category can purchase a one-day license.
 In other words, it is a beginner, trial license.